-Service worker has the possibility to intercept connections, fabricate or filter responses.
+A service worker has the possibility to intercept connections, fabricate or filter responses.
 These are powerful capabilities and they require a secure connection via HTTPS.

 Progressive Web Applications are a great alternative to other known cross-browser technologies.
 It is a new path for mobile apps, which gives users a good experience and it might just become a leading standard.

-Nowadays it is good solution for building enhanced experience for mobile websites or creating a mobile application with somewhat limited features.
+Nowadays it is a good solution for building enhanced experience for mobile websites or creating a mobile application with somewhat limited features.
 Browsers still do not have access to many capabilities of mobile devices.
-We have to also wait for better support from Apple, who are likely to avoid decreased activity in their App Store and the possibility for users to install apps that weren’t reviewed.
+We have to wait for better support from Apple, who are likely to avoid decreased activity in their App Store and the possibility for users to install apps that weren’t reviewed.

 It is the right moment for building a PWA app, however, you must keep in mind cross-platform browser limitations compared to native applications, and different user experience between Apple and Android devices.
 Even in the cross-platform space, there are different solutions like Expo framework, to increase your usability and speed-up development.